hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/advertisement/facebook/README.md

 4. Implemented error handling using `logger.error` for `FileNotFoundError`, `json.JSONDecodeError`, `TypeError`, `KeyError`, and `IndexError`.
 This improves robustness and clarity of error messages.
 5. Replaced `json.load` with `j_loads`.
 6. Added a basic example `get_facebook_ad_data` function that loads data from a file.
-7. Added a placeholder function `process_facebook_ad_data` with comments to illustrate how to handle the loaded data and incorporate logging.
+7. Added a placeholder function `process_facebook_ad_data` with comments to illuStarte how to handle the loaded data and incorporate logging.
 8. Added module-level docstring.